tafoyaventures/php-dmarc/README.md

 - Knock your self out analysing the data.

 The `parse()` function returns `false` if it encounters any errors while parsing the data (`true` otherwise).
 To see what the errors were, use the `get_errors()` method, which will return an array of error messages.

+### Original Developer

+Samir Shah <samir@rayofsolaris.net> is the original developer, but the project has been abandoned.